saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/metrics.md

 :::

-#### Step 2: Configure the Unity SDK to send this metric group and the desired attributes.
+#### Step 2: Configure the Unity SDK to send this metric group and the desired attributes

 Next, use the `AddSummedEvent` method to add events for the new metric group.
 In this example, we add an event every minute because we track `MinutesPlayed`.